Getting to Dublin

 - 1 day (24 hours) – €10.00

-These Leap Visit Cards give you unlimited transportation on all of the following transit types:
+The Leap Visitor Cards give you unlimited transportation on all of the following types of transit:

 - Airlink Express 747 & 757 airport bus services